-If you’re visiting Victoria and looking for a great sand beach to dip your toes in the ocean this might be the place to visit.
-While you’re here stop in next door as the Visit Fisgard Lighthouse, Fort Rodd Hill and Hatley Castle are all located within walking distance.
+If you’re visiting Victoria and looking for a great sand beach to dip your toes in the ocean, this might be the place to visit. beaches, driftwood displays and the sites that surround this fantastic beach.
+While you’re here, stop next door as the visit Fisgard Lighthouse, Fort Rodd Hill and Hatley Castle are all within walking distance.

 Looking to spend time with the family, enjoy a sunset, walk barefoot in the sand?
 If you’re in search of a large beach with easy access, I’ve found what your heart desires.
 Esquimalt Lagoon offers 2km of sand, a migratory bird sanctuary and wonderful views of the active Juan de Fuca Strait.